luchob/padding-oracle/README.md

 gradlew eclipse
 ```

-After that import the application as existing Eclipse project.
+After that import the application as an existing Eclipse project.
 There is single class `Main` which is an entry point to the app.
 If another IDE is used please import the java sources as appropriate for it.

 ## Notes